pedroalves91/get-tweets/README.md

 The style in this app was done only with css and flexbox.

 # TESTS:
-The automated tests step was not accomplished the way it was supposed to.
-I only manage to test if the Tweets component was rendered and if the input field in the Form component could be updated.
-To run the test files:
 - in client/gettweets directory run: npm test

 # HOW TO RUN THE APP: